 For Karen and her husband, travel plays a big role in shaping the type of person they want their son to become.

 She explains, “Travel is important for me and my family because we are raising our son to be a global citizen.
 We want him to be open and accepting of others most especially.
 We also want to expand his horizons so that he knows that the sky is the limit.”

 I love this philosophy because it’s exactly what we want for our kids too!
 The best way to encourage our kids to become global citizens is by exposing them to different parts of the world.

-Karen, one of my favorite black travel bloggers, shares her stories on her blog, The Mom Trotter.
+Karen, one of my favorite black travel bloggers, shares her stories and travel planning tips on her blog, The Mom Trotter.
 She travels with her family through North America, South America, Europe, Asia, and Africa.
 And her black family travel blog is full of great tips for traveling with kids.
 She also shares how to find the right airfare or travel on a budget.

 Karen is also the brains behind the site Black Kids Do Travel.
 This site is dedicated to promoting travel among families of color.
 I love her desire to share her love of travel with others!